Explore Courses

 Share:

-Among the four IELTS test sections, the Speaking test is often considered challenging for many test-takers.
-Most candidates often feel nervous to speak in English compared to writing, reading, and listening.
-Additionally, the IELTS Speaking test includes a face-to-face interaction with an IELTS examiner.
+Among the four IELTS test sections, the Speaking test is often considered one of the most challenging for test-takers.
+Many candidates feel nervous about speaking in English compared to writing, reading, or listening.
+The IELTS Speaking test also includes a face-to-face interaction with an examiner, which adds extra pressure for some students.

 Describe Your First Day at School: IELTS Speaking Cue Card Overview